-The compost ratio
+What is the compost ratio

 One little BSF larvae can take on 10 guys for their size.
 If you have 1 lb/kg of larvae, you can compost 10 lbs/kg of food or organic waste very efficiently.
 When you're starting out, make the food a bit more moist but not too wet.
 This helps with the drying out & hardening of the foods, especially if you live in a hot and dry climate.

 These guys will consume pretty much anything.
 Give them banana peels, rotten tomatoes, rotten eggs, meat, fish, fruits, etc. In just about 2 weeks, most of the food waste will turn into good, usable proteins & fats stored inside the BSF bodies.
 You can then decide what to do with the larvae.
 Either to feed them live to your pets or keep some to get the eggs.